c3g/GenPipes_Docs/docs/source/development/gp_coding_guide.rst

 .. note::

        The following document is based on basic information available in the GenPipes source file `coding standards.txt <https://bitbucket.org/mugqic/genpipes/src/master/README-GenAP_coding_standards.txt>`_.
-In future, this may be updated to help open source community to contribute to GenPipes sources.
+In future, this may be updated to help open-source community to contribute to GenPipes sources.

 .. contents:: :local: